foxcpp/maddy/CONFIG_REFERENCE.md

 ### 'pam' module

-Same as 'extauth' module but looks for [maddy-pam-helper] binary by default.
+Same as 'extauth' module but looks for [maddy-pam-helper] binary by default which implements authentication using PAM stack.

+### 'shadow' module

+Same as 'extauth' module but looks for [maddy-shadow-helper] binary by default which implements authenticaiton using local shadow database (/etc/shadow).

 [maddy-pam-helper][cmd/maddy-pam-helper]
+[maddy-shadow-helper][cmd/maddy-shadow-helper]